Emmalu868/Group-3-Project/README.md

 - Wanlin Li

 # Project Description
+## Problem Statement
-**Problem Statement:** To help investors manage their portfolios more effectively or provide financial advisors with a tool for portfolio management.
+To help investors manage their portfolios more effectively or provide financial advisors with a tool for portfolio management.

+## Target audience
-**Target audience:** Individual investors
+Individual investors

 # Research questions to answer
-??
+- What are the top 2 stocks given by the client?
+- In 1 year, 5 years, 10 years what are the optimal options for profits?

 # Datasets to be used
 - Market data